What's a Good LSAT score?

 SCALED SCORE: 152 or below

-As of Oct, 2023.
+As of Aug, 2024.
 Source for LSAT scores

 How is the LSAT Scored?

 The test-taking world would be such an easier place to understand if every test was scored on a 1-100 scale.
-However, the LSAT is on a scale that ranges from 120- the lowest score possible- to 180- a perfect score.
+However, the LSAT is on a scale that ranges from 120 (the lowest score possible) to 180 (a perfect score).

 The scoring on the LSAT might seem strange because there are not, in fact, 180 questions on the test.
 Thus, getting one wrong answer does not equate to one lost point in your overall score.
-Rather, your raw score, the number you get correct out of the roughly 75-76 questions on the test, is converted into a 120-180 score based on a mathematical formula specific to that particular test.
+Rather, your raw score, the number you get correct out of the roughly 77-78 questions on the test, is converted into a 120-180 score based on a mathematical formula specific to that particular test.

 This method, with different conversion formulas for each LSAT, is designed to minimize the variance in scores across all of the LSAT exams administered each year, and across LSATs over different years.

-On average, getting a raw score of about 67 or above converts into an LSAT score of 170 or above.
-Note that a score in this range places you, on average, in the 95th percentile, meaning that only 5% of all those who take the LSAT score 170 or above.
-To get a score of 160 you should aim for getting 55 questions correct.
-A 160 is typically at the 75th percentile.
+To get a score of 160 you should aim for getting 57-58 questions correct.
+A 160 is typically right around the 75th percentile.
 Add just three correct answers to your performance, and you’ll receive a score of 162 on a typical LSAT, placing you in roughly the 80th percentile.
-A majority of test takers score between 145 and 160.
+A majority of test takers, by the way, score between 145 and 160.

 While this scoring may seem complex at first, after you gain familiarity with the LSAT it will make more sense.
 For information on what the average LSAT scores are for students attending a particular law school, you can visit that law school’s website, or see a list of average scores here.